scious/documentation/docs/scious-search/latest.md

 <Arcade src="https://demo.arcade.software/ibtoHyvfJMfcM3N97F9W?embed" />

-By default, this template will sync the selected datatype for the environment it's used in (`test`, `live` or other).
-Of course, this can be changed to work as you like - say, to sync any environment from the `test` environment via a dropdown menu.
-We leave the implementation of such changes to the end user.
+By default, this template will sync the selected datatype for the current environment it's used in (`test`, `live` or other).
+This means that syncing other environments requires loading the `Search Admin Dashboard` for that environment and then syncing as needed.
+Of course, you can change this to work as you like - say, to sync any environment from the `test` environment via dropdown menu.
+We leave the implementation of such changes to end users.

 ### Implement search